lilytagvoryan/cse15l-lab-reports/lab3.md

         10
 ```
 This command printed all the lines where "a", "e", nor "i" showed up in.
-Therefore, not a lot of text appeared since those vowels were constantly used throughout the text file in plos.
+Therefore, not a lot of text appeared since those vowels were constantly used throughout the text file in plos; this is helpful if you're trying to find analytics on data without getting whole words.

 ***
-*The cite I saw these commands from was [https://www.geeksforgeeks.org/grep-command-in-unixlinux/](https://www.geeksforgeeks.org/grep-command-in-unixlinux/).*
+*The cite I saw these commands from was [https://www.geeksforgeeks.org/grep-command-in-unixlinux/](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)*